 Many homes in Santa Rosa remain uninhabited and unmaintained as the owners or heirs live elsewhere.
 There is a substantial lack of housing in the town, leaving new residents searching for housing with many resorting to the plentiful motels and hotels in the area as permanent housing.

-The Pecos Theatre, a historic staple of the downtown area, screened its last film on November 10, 2010.
+The Pecos Theater, a historic staple of the downtown area, screened its last film on November 10, 2010.
 Many of the businesses in the downtown area closed after an economic downfall.
 Currently, the theatre is under construction with goals of reopening in the winter of 2017.
 However, the downtown area still lacks the commerce it used to.
 There are hopes that a much anticipated Route 66 museum will help generate more traffic in the area to bring revitalization to the economy.

 Santa Rosa resides in Guadalupe county where Democrats outnumber Republicans 5-1.
 Though President Obama clinched victories with more than 70 percent of the votes in 2008 and 2012, Hillary Clinton won by only 53 percent of the votes in the 2016 presidential election.